pd-rs/get-playdate-sdk/README.md

 - `cache` - Cache installer.
 Default is `true`.
 - `custom-url` - Custom URL to the SDK installer.
 Useful for beta versions.
 If set, `version` will be ignored.
 - `gcc` - `true` to install `gcc-arm-none-eabi` toolchain, `false` to don't.
 Default is `true`.
+  (Linux & Windows only.
+On macOS, the sdk installer installs the toolchain itself.)

 ## Usage Example